Skip to main content

 3. High-level architecture

-The Hub is a specialized Cosmos-based chain with the following high-level responsibilities:
+The Hub is an Arbitrum Orbit rollup with the following high-level responsibilities:

 1. Entity registry